IRS CIO Lays out Three Priorities in Modernization Effort

-The Internal Revenue Service (IRS) is in the midst of long-term campaign to modernize its operations to better service taxpayers, and the agency’s acting chief information officer (CIO) laid out three main priorities in that effort on Sept.
+The Internal Revenue Service (IRS) is in the midst of a long-term campaign to modernize its operations to better service taxpayers, and the agency’s acting chief information officer (CIO) laid out three main priorities in that effort on Sept.
 21 during an event organized by FCW.

-“One of the biggest things we’re focused on right now is the modernization of our call centers, making it easier for people to contact the IRS and get the help that they need quickly,” said IRS Acting CIO Kaschit Pandya
+“One of the biggest things we’re focused on right now is the modernization of our call centers, making it easier for people to contact the IRS and get the help that they need quickly,” said IRS Acting CIO Kaschit Pandya.

 “The IRS operates one of the largest call centers in the world,” the CIO said.
 “One of the best services we’ve been able to provide for our taxpayers, from a call perspective, is adding a customer callback feature.
 This is a feature that I think many of us have now become accustomed to in our private lives, calling into whether it’s a financial institution or utility service,” he said.